 Most fruit juice also contains a lot of sugar.
 Even without added sugar, juice is a source of naturally occurring sugars and it is better to consume fruit whole so that you get the fiber, which helps slow down sugar absorption.

-Fruit Infused waters contain much of the flavor (or more) of fruit juices, without the sugar, making it easier to drink more of them.
-Most people enjoy the taste of fruit waters, making them more likely to drink more water and they are an easy way to add variety to regular water.
+Fruit infused waters contain much of the flavor (or more) of fruit juices, without the sugar, making it easier to drink more.
+Most people enjoy the taste of fruit waters, making them more likely to drink more water.

-Add desired fresh sliced (and peeled) fruits to 1/2 gallon or a whole gallon of water.
-For best flavor, leave at least 4 hours or overnight in the refrigerator to let the flavors of the fruit infuse into the water.
-Some of the recipes below are written for a half gallon jar, others for a gallon jar.
+For best flavor, it takes at least 4 hours or overnight in the refrigerator to let the flavors of the fruit infuse into the water.
+Some of the recipes below are written for a half-gallon jar, others for a gallon jar.

 You can double or halve any of them to make more or less.
 Also, these recipes are just suggestions and fruit waters are based on your taste preferences so experiment and enjoy!

 If you drink the water within the first day, you can add more filtered water and re-infuse to get a second use out of the fruits and herbs.

 Infused Water Recipes

 Here are some of my favorite herb and fruit infused water recipes: